 Rather than implementing the principles-approach of the APEC Privacy Framework, as noted above, Thailand has favoured the drafting of privacy legislation, which is more closely aligned to the structure of the EU Data Protection Directive 1995.

 (iii) ASEAN

-ASEAN has declared its commitment to the establishment of an integrated ASEAN Economic Community by 2015.
+ASEAN established an integrated ASEAN Economic Community in 2015.
 A part of this is the commitment to develop a harmonised legal infrastructure for e-commerce according to its Roadmap for Integration of the e-ASEAN Sector.